 - It requires employers to disclose all pay information with the Equal Employment Opportunity Commission.

-Additionally, SES is found to contribute significantly to one’s mental health, physical health, stress, performance and functioning both in the workplace and in life.
+Additionally, SES is found to correlate significantly to one’s mental health, physical health, stress, performance and functioning both in the workplace and in life.

-To support candidates and employees of all SES, it’s important to consciously create and distribute recruitment content that will reach and resonate with individuals of varying SES.
+To support candidates and employees of all SES, consciously create and distribute recruitment content that will reach and resonate with individuals of varying SES.
 As an employer, make sure to provide adequate salaries, benefits and resources to help individuals who are impacted by their own SES.

 Life experiences encompass all of the unique work, education, military, private and public occurrences an individual undergoes throughout their life that contributes to who they are, how they view the world and how they interact with others.